Hello and welcome to the podcast of Lotus Eaters episode 1236.

 But the thing is, occupation is usually not as evil as this, right?

-Because at least with occupation, you know who the occupiers are, and the occupiers know why they're there, right?
+Because at least with occupation, you know who the occupiers are and the occupiers know why they're there, right?

-The British Empire in India, like you go up to any Englishman, what's the significance of the England flag or the Indian flag or whatever, they'd at least be able to tell you what the purpose of them being there was.
+The British Empire in India, like you go up to any Englishman, what's the significance of the England flag or the Indian flag or whatever?

-That's a new form of occupation.
+Well, this is a new form of occupation.

 Exactly.